Omar al-Bitar: Biography

 In late 1923, the Muslim-Christian Association in Jaffa began to disintegrate due to the Jaffa Municipality's agreement to accept Pinhas Rutenberg's electrical plant on its territory.
-The municipality's agreement to receive electricity from Rutenberg's plant aroused the anger of various extremist elements, and since Mayor Asem Bey al-Said was an associate and ally of al-Bitar, the anger also stuck with him.
+The municipality's agreement to receive electricity from Rutenberg's plant aroused the anger of various extremist elements, and since Mayor Assem Bey Said was an associate and ally of al-Bitar, the anger also stuck with him.
 The powerful Dajani family seized the opportunity and launched an attack on him to undermine his position.
 This conflict began the process of disintegration of the Muslim-Christian Association in Jaffa, its division into two rival camps and a decline in its previous status.
-In the midst of this process, the president of the Al-Beitar Association moved to the opposition camp (the Mu'aarda) led by Raghib al-Nashashibi, thus allowing it to penetrate his city, which until then had been the stronghold of the supporters of the Arab Executive Committee.
+In the midst of this process, the president of the Al-Beitar Association moved to the opposition camp (the Mu'arada) led by Raghib al-Nashashibi, thus allowing it to penetrate his city, which until then had been the stronghold of the supporters of the Arab Executive Committee.
 In 1925, he already took part in the opposition petition submitted to the Minister of Colonies.

 After the rapprochement between the Nashashibis and the Husseinis following the events of 1929, Al-Bitar established the "Liberal Party" in 1930.

 Omar al-Bitar, second from right, here seen with (from left to right) Israel Rokach, Mustafa al-Khalidi, Harold MacMichael, and, on el-Bitar's right, Shabtai Levy.

 In June 1932, a committee began operating to manage the "National Fund" company, whose goal was to "save land" from being transferred to Jews, and Al-Bitar was a member of the committee on behalf of the opposition.

 In October 1933, Al-Bitar was one of three opposition leaders and members of the Arab Executive Committee who supported the demonstrations held in Palestine that month.

 In December 1934, the opposition was re-organized within the framework of the "National Defense Party" led by Raghib al-Nashashibi, and al-Bitar was among its founders.
 At the party's founding conference on December 2, 1934, he was elected one of the 12 members of its Central Committee.

 In 1935, the "Kufat Ha'uma" company was re-founded, and Al-Bitar was a member of the company's board.

 In 1939, the Jaffa Municipal Council was dissolved and Omar's brother, Abd al-Rauf al-Bitar, was appointed mayor as the head of the Committee.
 Abd al-Rauf died on June 16, 1941, and Omar was reappointed mayor.

 In June 1943, he received the rank of Officer of the Order of the British Empire.